dolthub/dolt/samples/js/counter/README.md

 ## Getting Started

 ```
-noms serve /tmp/noms &
-cd ../../samples/js/counter
+cd samples/js/counter
-pushd ..
-npm install
-popd
-npm install
+yarn
 node . http://localhost:8000:counter
 ```

-You only need to do the `npm install` calls once.
-After that you can use `npm run build` or `npm run start` for dev mode.
+For dev mode you might want to run `yarn run start` instead which does not obfuscate the source.